Land War: Land courts

 From 1882, the Irish National League organised courts to replace those of the earlier organisation.
 The key provisions forbade paying rent without abatements, taking over land from which a tenant had been evicted, and purchasing their holding under the 1885 Ashbourne Act.
 Other forbidden actions included "participating in evictions, fraternizing with, or entering into, commerce with anyone who did; or working for, hiring, letting land from, or socializing with, boycotted person".
 Tribunals were typically led by the leaders of local chapters, holding open proceedings with a common law procedure.
 This was intended to uphold the League's image of being in favour of the rule of law, just Irish law instead of English law.

 Boycott

+When a man takes a farm from which another has been evicted, you must shun him on the roadside when you meet him, you must shun him in the streets of the town, you must shun him at the shop-counter, you must shun him in the fair and at the marketplace, and even in the house of worship... you must shun him your detestation of the crime he has committed... if the population of a county in Ireland carry out this doctrine, that there will be no man ... [who would dare] to transgress your unwritten code of laws.